MSiam/Few-Shot-Learning/readme.md

 # References

-<dd>[1] Lake, Brenden, et al. "One shot learning of simple visual concepts."
+<span style="font-size:0.8em"> [1] Lake, Brenden, et al. "One shot learning of simple visual concepts."
 Proceedings of the Annual Meeting of the Cognitive Science Society.
 Vol. 33.
 No. 33.
-2011.<\dd>
+2011. </span>

 [2] Vinyals, Oriol, et al. "Matching networks for one shot learning."
 Advances in Neural Information Processing Systems.
 2016.